Billy Crystal Fast Facts

 1990 - Wins an Emmy Award for Outstanding Writing in a Variety or Music Program, for "Billy Crystal: Midnight Train to Moscow."

-1991 - Wins an Emmy for Outstanding Individual Performance in a Variety or Music Program for "The 63rd Annual Academy Awards."

-1991 - Wins an Emmy for Outstanding Writing in a Variety or Music Program for his "The 63rd Annual Academy Awards."
+1991 - Wins an Emmy for Outstanding Individual Performance in a Variety or Music Program and another Emmy for Outstanding Writing in a Variety or Music Program- both for "The 63rd Annual Academy Awards."

 1992 - Wins an Emmy for Outstanding Individual Achievement in Writing in a Variety or Music Program for "The 64th Annual Academy Awards."